w3c/webref/ed/csspatches/README.md

 # CSS patches

-These are patches applied to the CSS extracts scraped from specs to produce the `@webref/css` package.
-These patches can break as specs are updated and thus need ongoing maintenance.
+The folder contains two types of patches applied to the CSS extracts scraped from specs during curation to produce the `@webref/css` package:

+- The [`syntax-patches.js`](./syntax-patches.js) file contains a list of syntaxes for situations where that syntax cannot be automatically extracted from the underlying spec because it is defined in non-machine-readable prose.
+These patches are usually permanent in that they cover situations where it is unlikely that the underlying spec will be updated to make the syntax more explicit.
-For details on how to create and update patches, please see the [Web IDL patches documentation](../idlpatches/README.md)
+- The `*.json.patch` files contains extract file patches applied to CSS extracts.
+These patches are intended to be temporary while the spec gets fixed, and are typically associated with an issue or pull request raised against the underlying spec.
+These patches typically break as specs get updated.
+For details on how to create and update file patches, please see the [Web IDL patches documentation](../idlpatches/README.md).

+On top of these patches, note that curation also drops duplicate definitions through the [`tools/drop-css-property-duplicates.js`](../../tools/drop-css-property-duplicates.js) script which handles situations where definitions in one spec override definitions in another spec (for example, definitions in CSS modules overrride definitions in CSS 2).